sheliak/galah_reduction/README.md

  - lmfit
  - numdifftools
  - ephem
+ - json
+ - joblib
- - galah_tools
+ - galah_tools (included in this repository)
  - tesndorflow 2.1.0 (the latest version working on python2.7)
  - keras 2.3.1 (this is the latest version that works with tensorflow 2.1.0)

 **Iraf installation**

-Under Ubuntu >= 18.04 or Debian >= 10 iraf can be installed directly from the command line using the following command:
+Under Ubuntu >= 18.04 or Debian >= 10 iraf and pyraf can be installed directly from the command line using the following command:
 ```
 $ apt-get install iraf
+$ pip install pyraf
 ```

 **Iraf installation with conda**